 Daniel Heath Justice is a Colorado-born citizen of the Cherokee Nation.
 He received his B.A. from the University of Northern Colorado and his M.A. and Ph.D. from the University of Nebraska-Lincoln.
 Before coming to the University of British Columbia, he spent ten years as a faculty member in the Department of English at the University of Toronto, where he was also an affiliate of the Aboriginal Studies Program.
 He was named a Fellow of the Royal Society of Canada (Academy of the Arts and Humanities) in 2018 and was appointed an Officer in the Order of Canada in 2020.

-Daniel currently holds the Canada Research Chair in Indigenous Literature and Expressive Culture and is professor of First Nations and Indigenous Studies and English at UBC.
-He is the author of *Why Indigenous Literatures Matter* (2018), *Our Fire Survives the Storm: A Cherokee Literary History* (2005), and numerous essays in the field of Indigenous literary and cultural studies, as well as co-editor of a number of critical and creative anthologies and journals, including the award-winning *Oxford Handbook of Indigenous American Literature* (with James H. Cox) and the forthcoming *Allotment Stories: Indigenous Land Relations Under Settler Siege* (co-edited with White Earth Ojibwe historian Jean M. O'Brien).
-He is also the author of *Raccoon* and *Badger* in the celebrated Animal series from Reaktion Books (UK) and the Indigenous epic fantasy novel, *The Way of Thorn and Thunder: The Kynship Chronicles*.
+Daniel is professor of Critical Indigenous Studies and English at UBC.
+He is the author of *Why Indigenous Literatures Matter* (2018), *Our Fire Survives the Storm: A Cherokee Literary History* (2005), and numerous essays in the field of Indigenous literary and cultural studies, as well as editor of a number of anthologies and journals, including the recent *Allotment Stories: Indigenous Land Relations Under Settler Siege* (co-edited with White Earth Ojibwe historian Jean M. O'Brien).
+He is also the author of *Raccoon* and *Badger* in the celebrated Animal series from Reaktion Books (UK).

 Visit Daniel Justice’s website: www.danielheathjustice.com.